davekinkead/thesis/paper.coffee.md

 In this scenario, who gets to vote determines the outcome of the vote.
 If only Crimeans are included in the process, then the result will be approximately 60:40 in favour of secession.
 If all Ukrainians can vote, then answer will be a clear no.  And if both Russians and Ukrainians are given a say, then the outcome will be an overwhelming yes.

-_Who_ often determines _what_.
+_Who_ can determine _what_.

-Who ought be included in a political association - how the demos ought be bounded - is a question of significant normative importance for democratic theory.
-In the preceding hypothetical, all parties have a strong _prima facie_ claim for inclusion, as all are significantly impacted by the outcome of the decision, yet which parties are included predetermines the outcome of it.
+The question of who ought be included in a political association - of how the demos ought be bounded - holds significant normative importance for democratic theory, and has become known in the literature as the _Boundary Problem_ [^other-names].
+The Boundary Problem cannot however, be solved by democratic procedure alone.
+In order to exercise its _kratos_, a democracy first requires a _demos_.
+So in order to decide who should be included in the _demos_ democratically, a prior _demos_ must first be identified.
+And for the composition of that _demo_ to be decided democratically, a prior one must again be identified _ad infinitum_.

-The problem of inclusion is not limited to issues of secession and union either.
-Every politiy with a federal strucutre must somehow decide the appropriate level of government for particular issues.
-The populus of a city or county may strongly prefer education to be a matter for local government while surrounding regions prefer it to be state or federal matter.
-What the appriopriate unit of decision is is of fundamental importance to democracy.

-But democratic theory is silent on who ought be included amongst the people.
-It can't, because any democratic process first requires the identification of some determinate group of agents-the demos-in order to act democratically.
-As @whelan1983 notes, the question of _who the people are_ is logically and temporally prior to the question of _what they decide_.
-Attempting to solve the issue of democratic inclusion democratically, is either viciously circular - we need to know the answer before we can know the answer - or results in an infinite regress of who should chose who chose who should participate.

-For accounts of democratic authority that derive their legitimacy from the claim that democratic processes bring about superior outcomes or results, the predetermination of democratic outcomes by the issue of inclusion, combined with the inability of democracy to justify who ought be included in the demos, undermines their subsequent claims of legitimacy.
-This problem has become known as the _Boundary Problem of Democratic Theory_.

-Political theorists have attempted to solve the Boundary Problem in a variety of ways.
-Numerous accounts of democratic inclusion - who ought be included in the demos - have been proposed, yet none seem compatible with accounts of democratic authority, at least whenever that authority is justified by a difference making democracy.

- To briefly summarise the literature on why this is the case:  Historical accounts are too arbitrary; those based on nationality, cultural, or linguistic salience lack sufficiently objective criteria.

-The all-coerced principle doesn't answer the question-that all those subjected to the coercive force of the state should have some say in its operation is a plausible claim but fails to explain who should be subjected to those coercive forces in the first place.

-And the all-affected principle-that anyone affected by an issue should have a say-results in either overlapping issue based jurisdictions incompatible with the idea of territorial sovereignty, or a global government that includes too many.

-> SEGWAY - is this true in all cases? in all conditions?
-Justify simulation...

-> When do boarders matter for democracy? ....
+In response to this dilemma, a number of non-democratic or extra-democratic solutions have been proposed.
+Yet these too are inadequate: the status quo - accepting yesterday's borders today - lacks the normative force required to justify democratic authority; nationality and culture lack objectively measurable criteria; geographic proximity is unable to explain whether we should divide people by mountains or rivers; the All Coerced Principle fails to address the question completely; while the All Affected Principle simultaneously too inclusive and exclusive.

+[^other-names]: Discuss who has called it what.

+Addressing the difficulties of the Boundary Problem, and relative strengths and weaknesses of the proposed solutions, is not the purpose of this paper.
+Rather, I wish to explore the relationship between accounts of democratic inclusion and accounts of democratic authority and advance three key claims that relate to any answer to the question of who the people ought be:

+  1. Accounts of democratic authority must be compatible with accounts of democratic inclusion.

+  2. Different accounts of authority require differing, sometimes incompatible accounts of inclusion.

+  3. Different accounts of authority that have incompatible accounts of inclusion are themselves incompatible.

+The first claim advances the existing literature on the Boundary Problem by making the link between inclusion and authority explicit, thereby placing additional demands on accounts of democratic authority that are not currently addressed.
+Often, political theorists approach the problem from a cosmopolitan position, arguing that the question is primarily about justice.
+Other times, the concern is related to whether or not an answer is internally consistent with democracy, or whether it actually is a paradox of founding.
+Only rarely is the link between how the problem of democratic inclusion affects the legitimacy of democratic authority addressed, and often this is only implicit.
+I show that the legitimacy of any claim of democratic authority must be compatible with it's associated claim of democratic inclusion.

+The second claim ....

+The third claim....

+Why this hasn't occurred until now....

+Why simulation is a valuable alternative....

-## The Model
+## A Model of Democracy

 The model comprises three distinct conceptual entities: a `Political Space` representing the problem domain, `Political Agents` who are distributed across the space, and partitions of the space that group agents into associations or `Polities`.
 An agent represents a political actor or citizen.

-Agents in this model are a simple folk who can hold a single discrete belief, which is represented formally as:
+They are simple folk who can hold a single discrete belief, which is represented formally as:

     class Agent
       constructor: (@belief) ->

 Agents exist within a Space which represents the problem domain.
+A space is constructed by giving it a an agent profile of how many agents hold which belief or prefernce, such as `{ 'chocolate': 400, 'vanilla': 600 }`.

     class Space
-      constructor: (@agents) ->
+      constructor: (agent_profile) ->
+        @agents = []
+        for belief, believers of agent_profile
+          for n in [1..believers]
+            @agents.push new Agent(belief)

-Agents are distributed across the space according to a cluster factor which determines the proximity of agents holding similar beliefs to each other.
-A factor of `1.0` will result in a highly clustered space with all like agents grouped together while `0.0` will result in a uniform random distribution.
+Agents are distributed in some manor across the space.
+This distribution could be uniformly random with any partition having an equal likelihood of having a similar make up as another, or the distribution could be clustered around belief with any partition having a greater chance of a particular a composition the closer it is to a cluster.
+Our space will be distributed with a cluster factor which determines the proximity of agents holding similar beliefs to each other.
+A factor of `1.0` will result in a highly clustered space with all like agents grouped together while `0.0` will result in a uniform random distribution of agent belief.

     Space::distribute = (cluster=0.0) ->
+      quota = @agents
-        quota, @agents = @agents, []
+      @agents = []
-        while quoa.length > 0
+      while quota.length > 0
         limit = Math.round( Math.random() * quota.length * (1-clustering) )
         @agents = @agents.concat quota.splice limit, 1

-Spaces are partitioned into polities.
+Spaces can be partitioned into polities.
 A polity represents a unit of political association that holds some degree of sovereignty regarding specific issues, such as a nation-state, province, or local council.
-The number of possible partions of a space is the sum of binomial coefficients of agents, _n_, and partitions, _k_.
+The number of possible partitions of a space is the sum of binomial coefficients of agents, _n_, and partitions, _k_.

-∑ (n choose k) increases exponentially with n & k, meaning simulating all possible partitions within a reasonable timeframe is beyond the capacity of desktop computing.
-Instead, a stochastic algorithm to divide the space into different polities will be used.
+∑ (n choose k) increases exponentially with n & k, meaning simulating all possible partitions within a reasonable time frame is beyond the capacity of desktop computing.
+Instead, a stochastic algorithm to divide the space into different polities will be used to generate partition samples.
 The partitioning algorithm recursively divides the largest polity of the space at a random point until the desired number of polities have been produced - each characterised by a differing number and composition of agents.

     Space::partition = (k) ->